Sources of information

 Natural environment, nature and biodiversity

 The natural environment and biodiversity are widely recorded by several organisations.
-One of the best places to start and to examine trends is the State of Nature Report produced by a group of leading conservation bodies.
+One of the best places to start and to examine trends is the State of Nature Reports produced by a definitive group of leading conservation bodies.
 Anyone with particular interests can follow the links within.
+The latest report, for 2019, charts the continued losses, including extinctions, for many (though not all) species and habitats.

 - State of Nature Report downloadable from several organisations e.g. https://www.bto.org/research-data-services/publications/state-nature/2016/state-nature-report-2016